jkempf42/kube-volttron/cluster-config/README.md

 are nice if you have IPv6 available but only increase the complexity.
 Below, I've summarized the instructions for installing and configurating Wireguard specifically for the `kube-volttron` use case using IPv4.

-Wireguard creates a virtual interface on a node across which a UDP VPN connects to other peers.
-The interface has a public and private key associated with it that are used for decrypting and encrypting the packets, respectively.
-The link between one peer and another is point to point.
-We will be using the 10.8.0.0/24` subnet over `wg0` with the `central-node having address 10.8.0.1 and `gateway-node` having address 10.8.0.2.

 ### Installing Wireguard and related packages